rust-lang/rust/src/doc/reference/src/tokens.md

 Tokens are primitive productions in the grammar defined by regular (non-recursive) languages.
-"Simple" tokens are given in [string table production](#string-table-productions) form, and occur in the rest of the grammar as double-quoted strings.
+"Simple" tokens are given in [string table production] form, and occur in the rest of the grammar as double-quoted strings.
 Other tokens have exact rules given.

+[string table production]: string-table-productions.html

 ## Literals